is-a-good-dev/docs/about.md

 is-a-good-dev is a sub-domain provider for developers around the world.
 These sub-domains can be used for pretty much anything, except anything illegal.

 Your domain can be anything as long it is not taken or NSFW.
 Such as `will.is-a-good.dev`.
 When signing up for a domain you take full responsibility for what is hosted on that domain.
-If your sub-domain hosts illegal activity, your sub-domain will be terminated and the revelent authoritive services may be contacted.
+If your sub-domain hosts illegal activity, your sub-domain will be terminated and the revelent authoritative services may be contacted.

 ## Domain Limitations
 When signing up for a domain we allow users to chose their choice of sub-domain.
 This can be anything of your choosing **but** the sub-domain must not be taken by another user.